Up to 50% off sofas & mattresses — limited‑time deals.

 Castlery Solari Performance Fabric Sofa Review (2026)

-Castlery’s Solari Performance Fabric Sofa is a sculptural 3-seater built for households that want a statement look without babying the upholstery.
-At $2,598, it sits in the mid-$2,000 range and targets movie-night loungers, couples, and entertaining-friendly living rooms.
-We loved the sink-in, feather-blend comfort and spill-resistant fabric, but the low profile and soft top layer won’t satisfy shoppers who need a firm, upright perch or have tight layouts.
+Castlery’s Solari Performance Fabric Sofa is a sculptural 3-seater for homes that want a statement piece without treating the upholstery like glass.
+At $2,598, it sits in the mid-$2,000 range and makes the most sense for movie nights, couples, and living rooms that get real daily use.
+In our testing, the feather-blend cushions delivered easy sink-in comfort and the spill-resistant fabric stayed low-stress, but the low profile and plush top layer won’t suit shoppers who want a firmer, more upright perch.

 Product Overview